jon-jacky/home/design.md

   On his design for IBM's logo, Paul Rand wrote, "IBM's products are too complex to be understood by the average buyer.
 [The buyer] must rely on IBM's reputable name." (quoted in Ch 1, p.
 27 in Harwood).
+  "Don't alter the IBM logo ... even in humor." (quoted in Notes on Conclusion, note 7, p.266 in Harwood).

 14 May 2020